mickyco94/checkout-technical-test/README.md

 Events also act as a log.
 So if any individual handler fails the source can be traced and the messages replayed once the issue is resolved.

-(NOTE: This branch does not have updated tests due to time)
+(NOTE: This branch does not have updated tests due to time constraints)

 ## Assumptions